 We give a linear-time algorithm to compute the cutwidth of threshold graphs, thereby resolving the computational complexity of cutwidth on this graph class.
-Although our algorithm is simple and intuitive, its correctness proof relies on a series of non-trivial structural results, and turns out to be surprisingly complex.
 Threshold graphs are a well-studied subclass of interval graphs and of split graphs, both of which are unrelated subclasses of chordal graphs.
 To complement our result, we show that cutwidth is NP-complete on split graphs, and consequently also on chordal graphs.
-In addition, we show that cutwidth is trivial on proper interval graphs, another subclass of interval graphs.
-The cutwidth of interval graphs is open, and only very few graph classes are known so far on which polynomial-time cutwidth algorithms exist.
+The cutwidth of interval graphs is still open, and only very few graph classes are known so far on which polynomial-time cutwidth algorithms exist.
 Thus we contribute to define the border between graph classes on which cutwidth is polynomially solvable and on which it remains NP-complete.